Wheel of the Year: A Beginners Guide to Sabbats, Seasons, and Sacred Rhythm

 Theme: Purification, fresh starts, and lambing seasons.

 During the Imbolc festival held at the halfway point between winter and spring, the Earth begins to stir.
 Imbolc, linked to Celtic deity Brigid (a germanic goddess) and the maiden aspect, is the perfect time to light a bright fire, plant seeds, and do some symbolic spring cleaning.
 Imbolc has evolved into Candlemas, which is recognized as the feast day dedicated to Saint Brigid of Ireland, blending pagan and Christian traditions.
-This is also a great time of year to prep your calendars for the upcoming months.
+This is also a great time of year to prep your calendars for the upcoming months and generally the time where our coven will meet to discuss coven business and plan our year ahead.

 3. Ostara (Spring Equinox)